 Best Wine with Fish and Chips

-Italian Pinot Grigio and Fish & Chips Pairing
+Italian Pinot Grigio and Fish & Chips Pairing (Halibut)

 Italian Pinot Grigio is a very popular white wine that you’ll easily be able to find by the glass in any pub or restaurant serving Fish & Chips.
 Pinot Grigio is so ubiquitous as it’s the Coors Lite of the wine world.
 Mild in flavour, Pinot Grigio serves up subtle flavours of lime, lemon, pear, apple and bitter almond.
 Because Pinot Grigio is so light, it’s not going to weigh you down should you decide to have Fish and Chips as a Friday Lunch or on a Good Friday afternoon.

-What makes Pinot Grigio so good with Fish and Chips is that the zesty acidity of the wine washes the greasiness of the battered Fish away, allowing all the tender fish flavours and textures to shine through.
-If you find Pinot Grigio too light, go for a Pinot Gris if you can find it.
-Pinot Gris has bolder flavours but will lack some of that zippy acidity that Pinot Grigio delivers.
+If you find Pinot Grigio too light, or your fish and chips are Haddock or Pollock go for a Pinot Gris if you can find it.
+Pinot Gris has bolder flavours that will make the pairing more interesting, but will lack some of that zippy acidity that Pinot Grigio delivers.

 Picpoul de Pinet and Fish & Chips Pairing